mosrahman/BCrypt.Net-PCL/README.md

 `string pass =  global::BCrypt.Net.BCrypt.HashPassword("password", global::BCrypt.Net.BCrypt.GenerateSalt());`

-To check whether a plaintext password matches one that has been hashed previously, use the `CheckPassword()` method:
+To check whether a plain text password matches one that has been hashed previously, use the `CheckPassword()` method:

 `if (global::BCrypt.Net.BCrypt.CheckPassword("password", pass)) {`
 `Console.WriteLine("Match");`